 Ultimately, it’s up to you to consider the pros and the cons, but don’t forget that if you feel you’re in too deep, you can always call on our help.

-You can easily visit Taiwan for a period of up to 90 days on a tourist visa, like many of the world’s countries.
+You can easily enter Taiwan for a period of up to 90 days on a tourist visa, like many of the world’s countries.

-However, if you’re planning on living in Taiwan for longer than six months to invest or to do business, you’ll need to apply for a Taiwanese visa such as a Taiwan permanent resident card.
+However, if you’re planning on living in Taiwan for longer than six months to invest or to do business, you’ll need to apply for a Taiwan visa such as a Taiwan permanent resident certificate.

-Taiwan has long welcomed foreigners to take up residence, which distinguishes the country as quite a liberal one in the region, especially when compared to isolationist countries like Japan.
+Taiwan has long welcomed foreign nationals to take up residence through their Taiwan visa, which distinguishes the country as quite a liberal one in the region, especially when compared to isolationist countries like Japan.

 It actually has multiple options in terms of resident visas, all of which are issued to foreign nationals who either invest or set up a business in the country.